-We keep our trucks fully stocked, so we can repair your sewer line right then and there—no need to schedule another appointment.
+We keep our trucks fully stocked, so we can fix your sewer line right then and there—no need to schedule another appointment.

-You’ll always know the price of your sewer line repair before any work begins.
+You’ll always know the price of your sewer line replacement before any work begins.

 We’re here ’til midnight and available on weekends, too.